Patriots deny stealing Bengals' signs, say filming on sidelines was for documentary

 The New England Patriots are denying new reports of spying, this time on the opponents they'll face this Sunday.
 The Cincinnati Bengals reportedly think the Patriots tried stealing signs after a Patriots production crew was caught filming the Bengals' sideline during their game Sunday against the Cleveland Browns.

 The Patriots, who were punished in 2007 for taping opponents, said the crew was there to film for a documentary series.
-As CBS News correspondent Vladimir Duthiers reports, the NFL is investigating to determine whether it was something more.
+The NFL is investigating to determine whether it was something more.

 As the Cleveland Browns claimed victory over the Cincinnati Bengals Sunday, suspicions brewed in the press box above.
 A Bengals official said he saw a Patriots employee inappropriately filming the sidelines during the game, and notified the NFL.